 A Specific Injury

-Thomas has represented many families who have lost a loved one due to an accident while working.
+As a workers compensation attorney practicing in Orange County, CA, Thomas F. Martin, PLC has represented many families who have lost a loved one due to an accident while working.
 Often, the claims adjuster will calculate the “death benefit” without investigation of the additional benefits that may be owed.
-For example, burial expense may be owed, and the workers’ compensation death benefit may increase due to the number of dependents.
+For example, burial expenses may be owed, and the workers compensation death benefit may increase due to the number of dependents.
 Also, depending on how the injury occurred, the employer may owe an additional 50% of the benefits for its misconduct.

 Also – and importantly – if a company other than the employer also contributed to the accident, there may be additional claims that the family can make in civil court.